ajfAfg/mips_assembler/README.md

 ./mips_assembler foo.s
 ```

-escript mips_assembler is placed to the top directory.
+The escript mips_assembler is placed to the top directory.

 Note that you must have the Erlang VM installed in your environment to run escript.